StevenAZy/docking_classfier/README.md

     │   xxxx.pdb
     │   xxxx.pdb
 ```
-`download_pdb.py` for downloading all pdb files about proteins and RNA.
+`data_process/download_pdb.py` for downloading all pdb files about proteins and RNA.

-`construct_graph.py` for constructing graphs about proteins and RNA.
+`data_process/construct_graph.py` for constructing graphs about proteins and RNA.

+`data.py` for loading train data.

+`main.py` for start train/test.